 TWO MEN ENTER GUILTY PLEAS IN FEDERAL COURT TO CHARGES RELATED TO CHILD SEX TRAFFICKING

-TULSA, OKLAHOMA — United States Attorney Danny C. Williams Sr. announced guilty pleas in Federal court by two men on charges related to sex trafficking stemming from investigations by the Tulsa Police Department’s Vice Unit.
+TULSA, Okla. — United States Attorney Danny C. Williams Sr. announced guilty pleas in Federal court by two men on charges related to sex trafficking stemming from investigations by the Tulsa Police Department’s Vice Unit.

 Damian Dashane Wardell, 39, of Tulsa, pleaded guilty before United States District Court Judge Claire V. Eagan to Sex Trafficking of a Child.
 Wardell admitted he maintained and prostituted a 16-year-old female at a local Tulsa area motel.
 Tulsa Police Department officers found and arrested Wardell at the motel after the victim’s mother provided information.
 Police discovered the victim and two other juvenile females in the motel room.
 Wardell faces a minimum sentence of ten (10) years and up to life imprisonment.
 Sentencing is set for August 6, 2014.